 When shipping medical machines around the U.S. and cross-border, there are many factors to consider.
-Freight transportation can be hard on items like these.
-Since medical machines are expensive, it's important that they are packaged and transported correctly.
+Since medical machines are expensive, it's important that they be packaged and transported correctly.

 FreightCenter partners with carriers who specialize in shipping medical machines and equipment.
 Is your medical equipment fragile, heavy or oversized?
 Our experienced freight experts can help you find the right carrier and services needed to transport it safely.

 We do recommend you purchase additional insurance through a third-party provider.
 Freight liability covers only a fraction of the value determined by actual weight.